-These decals are printed with laser, ALPS and UV-ink printers on decal paper where the carrier film covers the complete sheet, so each individual decal subject needs to be cut out separately.
+These decals are printed with laser, ALPS and/or UV-ink printers on decal paper where the carrier film covers the complete sheet, so each individual decal subject needs to be cut out separately.
 They do not have a sealing overcoat applied.
 UV-ink printed decals are tough and easy to handle and do not generally need to be clear coated prior to use.
 Laser and ALPS-printed decals are very fragile, soft and will easily scratch.
 For example, long cheatline decals can curl and break very easily, so it might be a good idea to apply a thin layer of clear acrylic coat (Microscale Liquid Decal Film for example), over the bigger/longer laser and ALPS decal parts prior to use to make the handling easier.
 Use care when applying the decals as the decal carrier film is very thin.

 It is important to apply the decals on a smooth, glossy surface to get the best results.
 Semi-matt or matt finish under the decal film will cause a "silvering" effect (tiny micro size air bubbles trapped under the cecal film being slightly visible).
 Cut out each decal with sharp scissors.
 Dip the decal in warm water (add a couple of drops of washing-up liquid to the water).
 Do this for 5 to 10 seconds, then remove it from the water and let it sit for about a minute.